To bring the good news of salvation in Jesus Christ to those who will hear

 The past few years have seen significant growth in our work in Estonia.
 In addition to sending mission teams to serve in summer camps, we have deepened our relationship with the church in Jõhvi.

 We currently support Sunbeam, a day center for children with disabilities in Northeast Estonia.

-We need short-term teams to help on renovation of the building, and we need teams to go and help serve the children.
-We also support a women’s rehabilitation center in the town of Sillamäe.
+We need short-term teams to help with construction projects, and we need teams to go and help serve the children.

 Stoneworks International, Inc. incorporated in December, 2003, in the Commonwealth of Massachusetts,